steemian/publicGood/STEEM.md

 ![Strategy](https://s19.postimg.org/7tqcdqzqb/rubik-500.jpg)

 The payoff is maximum when all players on a table go all in, but, well, do you really expect your opponents o be that generous?
 Betting nothing may be a good decision in real life, but remember that the Arena only rewards the top 4.
 Betting ten is a shy and safe move, but won't make a fortune either.
+And even if you want to help others (strange idea) by going all in, you'd better choose well the time for that.

 Build your own strategy, and be clever!

 ### The rewards

 The arena will be executed in eight days, and the results published manually shortly after.
-All rewards from upvotes to this post and to my comments will be split between the winners:
+All rewards from upvotes to this post, its translations, the [introductory post](./TEASER.md) and to my comments will be split between the winners:

 * 1st player: 50% of total rewards
 * 2nd player: 20%